-How to load a Drum Map in Cakewalk/Sonar
+How to load a Drum Map in Sonar or Cakewalk by Bandlab

-Thanks to Bengt Kangashaka Vallhagen for creating the drum map for Cakewalk/Sonar.
+Thanks to Bengt Kangashaka Vallhagen for creating this drum map!

 This obviously makes drum programming much more convenient since you are going to actually see which drums you are about to draw into the MIDI editor.
 The guessing game will be over.

-You can also directly download the drum map file of our plugin HERE.
+You can also directly download the drum map file of our plugin for Cakewalk HERE.
 Unzip it to a location of your choice.

 C: → Users → [your user name] → AppData → Roaming → Cakewalk → Cakewalk Core → Drum Maps.